 How did you come to be the Medical Director at Endocare?

 As an Endocrinology Consultant working in Emirates Hospital Jumeirah, I already had a focus on obesity management.
 When the opportunity to join Endocare as Medical Director arose, I felt that this was the ideal setting to further develop the holistic approach that I have been talking about.
-However, I still wanted to continue as a hospital consultant managing a full range of endocrinology diseases.
+However, I still wanted to continue as a hospital consultant, managing a full range of endocrinology diseases.
 At first, it was not clear how I could take this forward, but the management at Emirates Hospital Group have been very supportive.
 They allowed

 me to work part-time at Emirates Hospital.
 I still see almost the same number of patients, as my clinics are always full.
-We also came to an agreement that patients who come to Endocare are sent to the hospital for imaging and lab tests, or other specialist consultations when required.
+We also came to an agreement that patients who come to Endocare are sent to the hospital for imaging and lab tests or other specialist consultations when required.

-Endocare opened in Dubai Healthcare City (DHCC) in September 2023.
-The vision of Endocare is to improve obesity management through a holistic, individualised, scientific approach.
-While we focus on the treatment of obesity, we also offer a full range of endocrinology services.
-Endocare is a hybrid clinic, which means that we consult with and support patients virtually, as well as in-clinic.
-This gives greater flexibility for those who are busy, are unable to travel to the clinic, or prefer the convenience of video consultations and home-delivery for medications.
+Endocare is a hybrid clinic, which means that we consult with and support patients virtually as well as in-clinic.
+This gives greater flexibility for those who are busy, are unable to travel to the clinic, or prefer the convenience of video consultations and home delivery for medications.

-How does Endocare’s Weight Loss Programme work?
+How does Harb Endocare’s Weight Loss Program work?

-Myself and the team at Endocare, including nurses, dieticians, health and lifestyle coaches, all work together to empower patients to reach their goals.
-We recognise that each individual is unique, and therefore our programme starts with getting to know our patients and carrying out metabolic, dietary and psychological assessments.
-We also consider many factors such as lifestyle, physical activity, sleep patterns, and stress.
-We create a personalised plan for each patient.
-We do prescribe the latest GLP-1 weight loss medications such as Mounjaro, Saxenda, Wegovy, and others, but this is done as a part of the overall weight loss programme.
-There are no quick fixes.
-We recognise that it takes time to learn new skills and change habits.
-Therefore, we offer ongoing support to help patients make incremental changes in order to achieve lasting results.
+Myself and the team at Endocare, including nurses, dieticians, and health and lifestyle coaches, all work together to empower patients to reach their goals.
+I recognise that each individual is unique, and therefore our programme starts with getting to know our patients and carrying out metabolic, dietary, and psychological assessments.
+We also consider many factors, such as lifestyle, physical activity, sleep patterns, and stress. and create a personalised plan for each patient.

-Do you have any time for hobbies, with your busy schedule?
+Do you have any time for hobbies with your busy schedule?

-My work, between the hospital and Endocare, is very busy.
-But I do try to find time for my music.
-I have played the violin and Oud (a Middle-Eastern stringed instrument similar to the flute) since I was a young teenager.
 Music helps me to relax after a busy or stressful day, and I feel it has also benefited my communication and empathy skills.
 When I was in Australia, I hosted an Oriental music concert, including serving our homemade traditional food.
-This was a great event which brought people from different cultures closer together.
+This was a great event that brought people from different cultures closer together.

 What is your vision for the future?

-My vision is for the impact of obesity in the region to be reduced by improved care, as well as prevention.
+My vision is for the impact of obesity in the region to be reduced by improved care as well as prevention.
 Endocare was established fairly recently but is already growing.
-We have plans to expand into Saudi Arabia in future.
-There is a need for more education and awareness, both among the medical profession and in the wider society.
-Partnerships are needed with different stakeholders such as schools, communities and restaurants.
-I believe that, by working together, we can reduce the prevalence of obesity in the Middle East region.
+We have plans to expand into Saudi Arabia in the future.
+There is a need for more education and awareness, both among the medical profession and in wider society.